This story has been updated. It was originally published on April 27, 2017.

 For better or worse, Android lets apps get their hooks deeper into the phone operating system.
 This makes it easier for them to access and export your text messages.
 It also means that you can swap your default SMS client if you want to—something that’s not possible on an iPhone.

 Your first port of call should be your SMS client of choice, to see if any backup or export options are available.
-You won’t find any in the default Android Messages app, but Chomp SMS, among other options, does include backup and restore features, which may be enough to make you switch.
+Depending on the manufacturer of your device, you may or may not have this option.
+On stock Android and the system’s default SMS app, Google Messages, backups happen automatically along with the rest of your OS.
+To manage it, go to Settings, System, Advance, and Backup.
+Chomp SMS, among other options, does include backup and restore features, which may be enough to make you switch.”

 Looking at other apps outside your default text message program, SMS Backup+ is just about the best option for archiving texts.
 Install the app, connect it to your Google account, and all the SMS and MMS messages you send and receive will automatically get archived to your Gmail inbox, complete with their own label.

 This program has the advantage of combining your text history with your Gmail account.
 SMS Backup+ makes all of your texts searchable within your inbox, and also integrates neatly with your existing Gmail contacts.
-On the down side, it’s not a particularly polished app, but it gets the job done better than anything else out there.
-If you need to restore your texts on a new device, then SMS Backup+ can do that too.
+On the downside, it’s not a particularly polished app, but it gets the job done.
+If you need to restore your texts on a new device, SMS Backup+ can do that too.

-Also worth a look is SMS Backup & Restore from Carbonite.
+Also worth a look is SMS Backup & Restore.
 Rather than using Gmail and email threads, it backs up texts to local storage, Google Drive, or Dropbox in an XML format, which many other programs can deal with.
 SMS Backup & Restore is easy to use and configure—plus it handles MMS messages and calls.

 Like SMS Backup+, SMS Backup & Restore can restore texts and call logs to your phone.
 The two are very similar, as both support scheduled backups and are free to use.
 It just comes down to whether you prefer to search through Gmail or through Google Drive or Dropbox for your message archives.